lrug/lrug.org/source/meetings/2017/november/index.html.md

 > evolved, and how it currently works atop git and GitHub to make open
 > source workflows democratic and accessible by non-developers.

-{::coverage year="2017" month="november" talk="openpolitics:-making-policy-with-open-source-ideas" /}
+{::coverage year="2017" month="november" talk="openpolitics-making-policy-with-open-source-ideas" /}

 ### Mock objects: delicious and addictive